Home Latest PDF of SAA-C03: AWS Certified Solutions Architect - Associate

 The option that says: Set up another Amazon SQS queue for the other team.
 Grant Amazon S3 permission to send a notification to the second SQS queue is incorrect because you can only add 1 SQS or SNS at a time for Amazon S3 events notification.
 If you need to send the events to multiple subscribers, you should implement a message fanout pattern with Amazon SNS and Amazon SQS.

-The option that says: Create a new Amazon SNS FIFO subject for the other team.
-Grant Amazon S3 permission to send the notification to the second SNS subject is incorrect.
+The option that says: Create a new Amazon SNS FIFO Topic for the other team.
+Grant Amazon S3 permission to send the notification to the second SNS Topic is incorrect.
 Just as mentioned in the previous option, you can only add 1 SQS or SNS at a time for Amazon S3 events notification.
-In addition, neither Amazon SNS FIFO subject nor Amazon SQS FIFO queue is warranted in this scenario.
+In addition, neither Amazon SNS FIFO Topic nor Amazon SQS FIFO queue is warranted in this scenario.
 Both of them can be used together to provide strict message ordering and

 message deduplication.
 The FIFO capabilities of each of these services work together to act as a fully managed service to integrate distributed applications that require data consistency in near-real-time.